rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 * Principles of Open Source (What is the definition of Open Source?
 What are the Four Freedoms of Open Source?)

-* Know CMake and what is going on when you use it (Review [CMake Lecture](http://rcos.github.io/CSCI2963-01/Lectures/Lecture-Build-Systems/index.html#1))
+* Know CMake and what is going on when you use it (Review [Build Systems Lecture](HTML Lectures/Lecture-Build-Systems/source/index.html))

 * Why is it important to have community?